Desigveloper/alx-low_level_programming/0x0C-more_malloc_free/README.md

 Task 3-array-range.c: A function that creates an array of integers containing all the values from min to max, inclusive.
 Returns NULL if  min is greater than max, or memory allocation fails.

+100-realloc.c: A function takes in a pointer to a previously allocated memory block, along with the old size and the new size.
+It then checks whether the pointer is NULL or not and whether the new size is 0.
+If the new size is 0, it frees the memory block and returns NULL.